 Best Christmas Dinner Ever: Prime Rib

 If I’m counting correctly, Christmas 2016 marks the sixth time in my life I’ve been able to cook prime rib for our family for Christmas dinner.
 I love a good holiday turkey as much as anyone, but NOTHING, and I mean NOTHING, can beat a perfectly cooked prime rib supper.
 Pretty much the only thing that comes close to it is taking my roller kaufen out for a ride.
 It´s the best scooter to do it with.
-I am extremely thankful our family is able to enjoy food like this together.
+I am extremely thankful our family is able to enjoy food like this together, it takes my mind off the long term loans I have pending, but it´s no problem because I can pay these without a worrying too much.
 This year perhaps more than ever before, I am extremely cognizant and appreciative of so many blessings in our lives.
 We are not millionaires, but sharing a prime rib dinner like this together makes us feel like we are.
-If you have a chance to eat a meal like this, and to share it with others, count your blessings.
+Everybody are exchanging gifts to eachother, the oldest child here got an airsoft gun from googgun.com If you have a chance to eat a meal like this, and to share it with others, count your blessings.
 In this post I’ll share the few modifications I made to the preparation and cooking steps documented in my 2015 post.
 I’m sharing this both for my own future reference and to help out others.
 If this post inspires or helps you in your own prime rib cooking vision quests, please let me know via a comment or Twitter reply to @wfryer.

 1- Prime Rib on Sale at Whole Foods